 Mississippi Valley Textile Museum

 The Mississippi Valley Textile Museum (MVTM) is located in the annex of the former Rosamond Woolen Company in Almonte, Ontario; the site of what was once the largest woolen textile mill in Canada.
-The Rosamond Woolen Company began operations in 1870 under the stewardship of Bennett Rosamond, and counted the heads of the Bank of Montreal, Canadian National Rail, and the Hudson’s Bay Company among its supporters.
-Constructed in 1867 this former annex and warehouse now features a blend of the old and new, all related to the history of the Mississippi Valley and the textile industry.
+Under the stewardship of Bennett Rosamond, the Rosamond Woolen Company began operations in 1870 and counted the heads of the Bank of Montreal, Canadian National Rail, and the Hudson’s Bay Company among its supporters.
+Constructed in 1867, this former annex and warehouse now features a blend of the old and new, all related to the history of the Mississippi Valley and the textile industry.

 Location